nmshd/documentation/_docs_integrate/data-model-overview.md

 [RelationshipAttributes](#relationshipattribute) always exist in the context of a [Relationship](#relationship).
 For this reason, it is not possible for an Identity to have an unshared RelationshipAttribute.
-The [creation of a RelationshipAttribute]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-a-relationshipattribute) corresponds to the creation of one LocalAttribute for its `owner` and one LocalAttribute for the peer with whom the `owner` has established the Relationship in whose context the RelationshipAttribute is to exist.
+The [creation of a RelationshipAttribute]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-a-relationshipattribute) corresponds to the creation of an [OwnRelationshipAttribute](#ownrelationshipattribute) for its `owner` and a PeerRelationshipAttribute for the peer with whom the `owner` has established the Relationship in whose context the RelationshipAttribute is to exist.
-The LocalAttribute of the `owner` is an **OwnRelationshipAttribute** and the peer’s LocalAttribute is a **PeerRelationshipAttribute**.

 | Name            | Type                                                                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | --------------- | -------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |